simranjeetbazpur/MY-OWN-SMALL-PROGRAMMING-LANGUAGE/README.md

-OPEN project.pdf to build your own programming language.
+OPEN projectx.pdf to build your own programming language.